 Kemptown

-Home to the vast majority of the gay bars of Brighton, Kemptown is slightly split between the friendly and fun area of ‘Kemptown village’, which is a bit further from Brighton centre (look around the Thomas Kemp, a great bar).
+Home to the vast majority of the gay bars of Brighton, Kemptown is slightly split, with the friendly and fun area of ‘Kemptown village’, which is a bit further from Brighton centre (look around the Thomas Kemp, a great bar).

 On the other hand, when you enter Kemptown on St James’s Street, passing the Sainsbury’s local and heading towards Morrisons, this area sadly has a high drug usage.
 The drug addicts aren’t dangerous in my experience, but it’s not the nicest area and you definitely don’t want to live on the main street.
 I lived on Marine Parade which was gorgeous, but St James’s Street was definitely very grimy.